 The VA Ann Arbor Healthcare System (VAAAHS) continued to experience steady outpatient and inpatient activity in 2016.
-There was a 1 percent increase in outpatient visits while inpatient activity increased by 2.2 percent.
-Through numerous on-going initiatives and efforts, we continue to decrease our readmission rates and lengths of stay for veterans.
-The VAAHS continues to serve as a clinical laboratory for quality improvement and patient safety initiatives, which have now spread across the country.
+There was a 1 percent increase in outpatient visits, while inpatient activity increased by 2.2 percent.
+Through numerous ongoing initiatives and efforts, we continue to decrease our readmission rates and lengths of stay for veterans.
+Currently, there are 170 Internal Medicine faculty holding VA appointments, with 15 new hires in 2016.
+The VAAAHS continues to serve as a clinical laboratory for quality improvement and patient safety initiatives, which have now spread across the country.

 A New Welcome Center